computer-lab/computerlab.io/source/_posts/how-to-start-tracking-the-security-firehose-in-five-minutes.md

 an update on a schedule or to wait for a patch in a library to propogate upstream.

-By keeping track of security vulnerabilities on your own, you can catch potential vulnerabilities as soon as they are made public.
+By keeping track of security vulnerabilities on your own, you can catch potential weaknesses in your infrastructure without delay.
 Software vendors and special interest groups have created a number of security feeds that makes it easy to stay abreast of the latest security bugs.
 In this article, we present a directory of the feeds that I follow at Computer Lab when managing critical systems.